pesterhazy/cljs-corpus/README.md

 Similarly, the aim of cljs-corpus is to provide a searchable archive of ClojureScript code in the wild.

-What does this give you over tools like Github Code Search?
+Why would you use this over tools like [Github Code Search](https://github.com/search/advanced)?

 - Curation: The projects have been selected to exhibit high standards of quality
-- It's All Text: Because the archive is on your machine, you can use text search tools like grep or ripgrep to narrow down searches.
+- It's All Text: Because the full text is on your machine, you can use text search tools like grep or [ripgrep](https://github.com/BurntSushi/ripgrep) to refine your search.
 - Reliability: Compared to Github's fuzzy search, grep is predictable and allows exact string searches as well as regular expression.

 cljs-corpus contains popular OSS libraries.
 But in recognition of the fact that application code is different from library code it also includes real-world applications.